BackupNerd/Backup-Scripts/Security/README.md

 BulkSetGUIPassword.ps1

-	Script to bulk set/wipe a GUI Password that is useful forlimiting local and remote access to the Backup Manager client.
+	Script to bulk set/wipe a GUI Password for multiple devices.
+This is useful for limiting local and remote access to the Backup Manager client.

 ForceLogout.ps1

-	Script to automatically logou of the Backup Console after an idle period
+	Script to automatically logout of the Backup.Management Console after an idle period